I-2-7-1.Posthearing Evidence – When Proffer Is Required

 Comment on, object to, or refute the evidence by submitting other evidence; or

 If required for a full and true disclosure of the facts, cross-examine the author(s) of the evidence.

-When an ALJ receives additional evidence after the hearing from a source other than the claimant or the appointed representative, and the ALJ proposes to admit the evidence into the record, he or she must generally proffer the evidence to the claimant and appointed representative, if any.
-For more information about how an ALJ proffers evidence, see the procedures in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-7-30.
-When there are multiple parties to a hearing, the ALJ must proffer additional evidence from one of the parties to all parties to the hearing.
-For an explanation of who is a party to a hearing, see HALLEX I-2-1-45.
+When an administrative law judge (ALJ) receives additional evidence after the hearing from a source other than the claimant or the appointed representative, if any, and the ALJ proposes to admit the evidence into the record, he or she will proffer the evidence to the claimant and appointed representative, if any.
+For a description of information an ALJ will exhibit, see Hearings, Appeals and Litigation Law (HALLEX) manual I-2-1-15.
+When proffer is required, the ALJ will usually offer the claimant an opportunity for a supplemental hearing.
+See subsection C below.

-An ALJ is not required to proffer posthearing evidence in the following circumstances:
+An ALJ will not proffer posthearing evidence when:

 The claimant has knowingly waived his or her right to examine the evidence (see HALLEX I-2-7-15); or

 The ALJ issues a fully favorable decision.